-Today, we’re excited to announce the launch of “C3” – an online news magazine that will give conservatives who care about the environment a home, and a voice.
+In 2020, we launched “C3” – an online news magazine that gives conservatives who care about the environment a home, and a voice.

 “C3” is a project of C3 Solutions (the Conservative Coalition for Climate Solutions).
 The mission of our parent organization is to develop, amplify, and elevate solutions that will protect our natural and economic environment.
 This video is a good description of our mission and ethos.

 The name “C3” is also inspired by science.
 The vast majority of plants and crops on earth are “C3 plants” (see technical description here) that use light to turn CO2 into oxygen.
 We hope “C3” will be a light that will inspire our readers to turn ideas into action.

 Our tagline, “Getting climate, energy & environment news right” makes three points.